-Detailed information about him is to be found on the website of the Division for Institutional Research and Planning of the Stellenbosch University here.
+Detailed information about Jan Botha is to be found on the website of the Division for Institutional Research and Planning of the Stellenbosch University here.

-He will visit the University of Leipzig in September 2012 and participate in a number of events such as the X. International Summer School of the Graduate Center Humanities and Social Science where he will comment a panel of GESI scholars on “Higher Education Areas: Universities between New Regionalism and Institutional Cooperation.”
+He visited the University of Leipzig in September 2012 and participated in a number of events such as the X. International Summer School of the Graduate Center Humanities and Social Science where he commented on panel of GESI scholars “Higher Education Areas: Universities between New Regionalism and Institutional Cooperation.”

 Mustafa Erdem Kabadayi

-He will give a block seminar on “Middle Eastern Labour History” in the Modul GS 830 Regions in Globalization: Asia and the Middle East.
+He gave a block seminar on “Middle Eastern Labour History” in the Modul GS 830 Regions in Globalization: Asia and the Middle East.

 The focus of his research examines Ottoman Economic and Social History, Labour History, Economic History.

-You can find further information on Mustafa Erdem Kabadayi at his website at at Istanbul Bilgi University.
+You can find further information on Mustafa Erdem Kabadayi at his website at Istanbul Bilgi University.

-He will stay in Leipzig from May 26th to June 23th.
+He stayed in Leipzig from May 26th to June 23th.

 He gave a lecture at the “CAS Public Colloquium Summer Semester 2012” on “Global Food City: The Role of Expatriate Chefs and Restaurateurs in the Remaking of Urban Foodscapes in Shanghai” on Wednesday 11th April 2012, 5-7pm at Centre for Area Studies.
 For more detailed information on the lecture please see the CAS website.